muhammadzaid-99/SubSnip/README.md

-# vidsub-ocr
+# SubSnip

-A distributed OCR-based subtitle extraction system built with Go, RabbitMQ, Docker, and Python.
+A scalable OCR-based subtitle extraction system built with Go, RabbitMQ, Docker, and Python.
 Easily scale workers and extract subtitles from videos using videocr (PaddleOCR).

 ## ⚙️ Architecture